xkjq/yoto-up/docs/docs/usage/installation.md

 ## Binary installation
 Pre built binaries (Linux/Windows/MacOs) are provided for the flet based gui, these can be found under the "releases" section on github.

+**Please note these binaries are unsigned and so may raise errors on a some platforms.
+Whilst they are built directly from the source code if this concerns you please run from source.**

 ## Installing from git